Flexible array member: Effect on struct size and padding

-The sizeof operator on such a struct gives the size of the structure as if the flexible array member were empty.
-This may include padding added to accommodate the flexible member; the compiler is also free to re-use such padding as part of the array itself.
+The sizeof operator on such a struct gives the size of the struct as if the flexible array member were not present.
+This may include padding added to accommodate the flexible member; the compiler is also free to reuse such padding as part of the array itself.

 It is common to allocate sizeof(struct) + array_len * sizeof(array element) bytes.

 This is not wrong, but it may allocate a few more bytes than necessary: the compiler may be re-purposing some of the padding that is included in sizeof(struct).
 Should this be a concern, macros are available to compute the minimum size while ensuring that the compiler's padding is not disrupted.

 As the array may start in the padding before the end of the structure, its content should always be accessed via indexing (arr[i]) or offsetof, not sizeof.

-Availability
+History

 Flexible array members were officially standardized in C99.
 In practice, compilers (e.g., GCC, MSVC) provided them well before C99 was standardized.
+Widely employed prior to the standardization of flexible array members, the use of such extensions was known as the struct hack.
+The term "struct hack" is also used to refer to the use of a standard array member of length 1 as if it were a flexible array member.

 Flexible array members are not officially part of C++, but language extensions are widely available.